Hvad hører du?

 3)

-Hover over this box to see written text
+see the written text

-Kender bankassistenten kursen?
+Kender bankassistenten

-Hover over this box to see written text
+see the written text

 Side 25/Page 25